 What type of qualification will I achieve?
 GCSE Business Studies (Exam Board: AQA) What will I be doing in my lessons and what skills will I gain?
 You carry out a range of tasks that have been designed to recognise your achievements in a modern practical way that is relevant to the workplace.
 Areas of study include influences of operations, HRM, marketing and finance.
 How and when will my work be assessed?
-Paper 1: Influences of operations and HRM on business activity What's assessed Business in the real world Business operations How it's assessed Written exam: 1 hour 45 minutes Section A has multiple choice questions and short answer questions Section B has one case study/data response stimuli with questions worth approximately 34 marks Section C has one case study/data response stimuli with questions worth approximately 36 marks.
-Paper 2: Influences of marketing and finance on business activity What's assessed Business in the real world Marketing Finance How it's assessed Written exam: 1 hour 45 minutes • 90 marks • 50% of GCSE Questions Section A has multiple choice questions and short answer questions worth 20 marks Section B has one case study/data response stimuli with questions worth 20 marks Section B has one case study/data response stimuli with questions worth approximately 34 marks.
+Paper 1: Influences of operations and HRM on business activity What's assessed Business in the real world Business operations Business in the real world Business on business Finance How it's assessed Written exam: 1 hour 45 minutes • 90 marks • 50% of GCSE Questions Section A has multiple choice questions and short answer questions worth 20 marks Section B has one case study/data response stimuli with questions worth approximately 34 marks.
 Section C has one case study/data response stimuli with questions worth approximately 34 marks.
-Section C has one case study/data response stimuli with questions worth approximately 34 marks.
-How much time will I need to work on this subject out of lesson time?
+Section C has one case study/data response stimuli with questions worth approximately 36 marks How much time will I need to work on this subject out of lesson time?
 At least 1 hour per week.
 Completion of regular homework is expected and is integral to the course.
 What will this course lead to in the Sixth Form?
 OCR Cambridge Technical Level 3 in Business - Introductory Diploma.
 What possible careers and work related opportunities are there?
 The course provides an excellent foundation to a career in business.
 More information?
 See Mrs Stoddart in V1.